 This course is the fourth in a series of four courses on radiographic positioning.
 Radiographic Positioning VI is required as part of the Associate of Applied Science Degree in Radiologic Technology and is a prerequisite for examination by the American Registry of Radiologic Technology for certification in Radiography.
 Transferability of credit depends entirely upon the institution to which the student elects to transfer.

-The laboratory portion that accompanies this course requires the student to image phantoms, utilize peer positioning, participate in film critique, anatomical identification pathological discussion, use ionization radiation and processing chemicals.
+The laboratory portion that accompanies this course requires the student to image phantoms, utilize peer positioning, participate in image critique, anatomical identification pathological discussion, use ionization radiation and processing techniques.

 Intended Outcomes for the course